alecramsay/ushouse/docs/process.md

 For each election report, I create an associated Excel spreadsheet:

-* The first tab "Election Results by State" extracts the vote & seat totals for Republican, Democrat, Other, and Total by state.
+* The first tab *Election Results by State* extracts the vote & seat totals for Republican, Democrat, Other, and Total by state.
 * I use the official list of members and online info (e.g., Wikipedia) to crosscheck the number of  elected Republican & Democratic members by state and overall, to make sure I didn't miss any races.
 (It's easy to do with larger states.)
-* I also extract the race-level results for uncontested races in the "Uncontested Races" tab.
+* I also extract the race-level results for uncontested races in the *Uncontested Races* tab.
 * Then I aggregate uncontested race info by state (using a pivot table).

 These are the baseline, unmodified results in the data/extracted/ directory.